dapoth/rm_fused_lasso/src/documentation/model_specs.rst

 Model specifications
 ********************

 The directory *src.model_specs* contains `JSON <http://www.json.org/>`_ files with model specifications.
-The choice of JSON is motivated by the attempt to be language-agnostic: JSON is quite expressive and there are parsers for nearly all languages.
+There are four files for the four different settings described in :ref:`data_management`.

-The JSON files contain the following model parameters for the simulations:
+Each JSON file contains the following model parameters for the simulations:

  * Number of observations
  * Number of regressors
  * Number of blocks, their lengths and their values
  * Number of spikes
  * Number of simulations
- * Minimum and maximum value for the s1 and s2 grid
+ * Minimum and maximum value for the s1 and s2 grid and the grid density (for cross-validation)